-Metro, bus and tram; all of them have high standards and work frequent, regular, interconnected.
+Metro, bus, and tram; all of them have high standards and work frequent, regular, interconnected.
 You can buy tickets that are valid for 1, 3 or 5 days and use all kinds of public means of transport.
 3days pass costs around 12.50 USD.

 Note; the ticket control system in Prague is strict, especially for tourists.
 You’ll see police asking for a ticket in the public transport very often.
-So don’t risk to use transport without ticket.
+So don’t risk to use transport without a ticket.
 Always stamp the ticket by the entrance to the metro or in one of the yellow machines in the tram.

 Cycling in the city is not a good idea; heavy traffic, the drivers, who are not used to cyclists, and tram rails everywhere, which make cycling risky and uncomfortable.

 Despite the rain and the little wind, fall is a real fairy tale in Prague.
-Colours of Autumn make the city much more catchy.
+Colors of Autumn make the city much more catchy.
 In Winter it’s -15 but it feels colder, but if you’re not too sensitive to cold, Prague in white, with all the Christmas lights and smells is something to see.